 Reader, it's true.
-If you have a presentation that you've made in PowerPoint or PDF format, you can biff it in Showcase and the system will generate a brand new Showcase-flavour presentation for you!
+If you have a presentation that you've made in PowerPoint or PDF format, you can biff it in Showcase and the system will generate a brand new Showcase-flavor presentation for you!

 Each page of your PowerPoint or PDF is imported as a PNG image in a slideshow format.
 That means each file is loaded in A1 level (so you would swipe across from A1 to view all slides in sequence).

-If you'd rather not swipe through all your Powerpoint slides, you can bring still Powerpoint slides into Showcase individually by exporting them as image file(s) and setting those images as slide backgrounds within your presentation.
+If you'd rather not swipe through all your PowerPoint slides, you can bring still PowerPoint slides into Showcase individually by exporting them as image file(s) and setting those images as slide backgrounds within your presentation.